amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

       Optional Elements: time_macros, cycle_macros
   </vis>

-The *base_filename* element contains the text component of the how the visualization files will be named.
-The *base_filename* is appended with an index number to indicate the sequential order of the visualization files.
-The *num_digits* elements indicates how many digits to use for the index.
+The ``base_filename`` element contains the text component of the how the visualization files will be named.
+The ``base_filename`` is appended with an index number to indicate the sequential order of the visualization files.
+The ``num_digits`` element indicates how many digits to use for the index.
 See the about NOTE about specifying a file location other than the current working directory.

-The presence of the ''vis'' element means that visualization files will be written out after cycle 0 and the final cycle of the simulation.
-The optional elements *time_macros* or *cycle_macros* indicate additional points during the simulation at which visualization files are to be written out.
+The presence of the ``vis`` element means that visualization files will be written out after cycle 0 and the final cycle of the simulation.
+The optional elements ``time_macros`` or ``cycle_macros`` indicate additional points during the simulation at which visualization files are to be written out.
 Both elements allow one or more of the appropriate type of macro to be listed.
 These macros will be determine the appropriate times or cycles to write out visualization files.
 See the `Definitions`_ section for defining individual macros.

 The ``vis`` element also includes an optional subelement ``write_regions``.
 This was primarily implemented for debugging purposes but is also useful for visualizing fields only on specific regions.
 The subelement accepts an arbitrary number of subelements named ``field``, with attributes ``name`` (a string) and ``regions`` (a comma separated list of region names).
 For each such subelement, a field will be created in the vis files using the name as a label.
 The field will be initialized to 0, and then, for region list R1, R2, R3..., cells in R1 will be set to 1, cells in R2 will be set to 2, etc.  When regions in the list overlap, later ones in the list will take precedence.

-(*EIB NOTE* - there should be a comment here about how the output is controlled, i.e. for each PK where do you go to turn on and off fields.
-This will probably get filled in as the other sections fill out.)
+The output is controlled by two parameters ``whitelist`` and ``blacklist``.
+The latter denies output for the specified list of fields.
+The former allows output for the specified list of fields.
+The ``blacklist`` is applied first.
+Standard regular expressuion rules can be used, e.g. *(secondary_)(.*)* skips all fields those names start with *secondary_*.

 Example: